arsenalsurfer/SQL_Project_Data_Job_Analysis/README.md

 For mt deep dive into the data analyst job market, I harnessed the power of several key tools:

 - **SQL**: The backbone of my analysis, allowing me to query the database and unearth critical insights.
-- **PostgresSQL**: The chosen database management system, ideal for handling the job posting data.
+- **PostgreSQL**: The chosen database management system, ideal for handling the job posting data.
 - **Visual Studio Code**: My go-to for database management and executing SQL queries.
 - **Git & Github**: Essential for version control and sharing my SQL scripts and analysis, ensuring collaboration and project tracking.